brianreumere/data-brokers/README.md

     2023-10-01: These are some notes about this opt out experience.
 ```

+The special `joins.yml` file in the data directory keeps track of relationships between data brokers.
+The lists of `similar` brokers are distinct sites with their own opt out processes, but there may be some underlying relationship between them (for example, their sites function almost identically, just with different styling).

+## Fronts vs.

 ## Services

 [DeleteMe](https://joindeleteme.com/) and [Optery](https://www.optery.com/) seem to be solid and trustworthy options (Optery seems to cover more but I don't have any personal experience with it).
 Optery provides a decent free offering that will at least link you to various data brokers' search results for your name.